postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/collaboration.md

 ---
 Postman allows all users to collaborate with their teams through Team Workspaces.
 Using this feature, you can easily collaborate and share your collections, environments, integrations, history, mocks, monitors, and more.

-**Note:**  Free collaboration is available in version 6.2 and above.
+> Free collaboration is available in version 6.2 and above.

 ## Contents